jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 ### First, create a new extension from the [official template](https://github.com/jupyterlab/extension-template)

-1. Instantiate the template to get started on your new extension!
+1. Instantiate the template to get started on our new extension!

     ```bash
     copier copy --trust https://github.com/jupyterlab/extension-template .